Visiting Lisbon? Then a tour to the wine estates is something a wine lover can't miss.

-Colares is a parish located between Sintra mountain and the Atlantic Ocean.
-It is situated in the Lisbon region but it has its own Appellation Origin since 1908, being the westernmost demarcated region of continental Europe and the smallest still-wine producing region in Portugal.
-The winery was founded in 1931 but the building dates back to the 19th century.
-On the inside you'll find wooden barrels, casks and vats maturing and aging the wines.
-It breathes that vintage winery atmosphere providing a truly genuine experience.
+Colares has an inimitable history since the foundation of nationality, perpetuated by various personalities such as Eça de Queiroz or Lord Byron.
+It is in a parish located between Sintra mountain and the Atlantic Ocean.
+With its own Appellation Origin since 1908, being the westernmost demarcated region of continental Europe and the smallest still-wine producing region in Portugal.
+The vineyards are planted in sandy and maritime areas, and need great care in their cultivation, forcing small productions, worked by hand.
+Besides being produced under very special microclimate conditions, these wines come from native grape varieties such as Ramisco (Tinta) and Malvasia de Colares (Branca), which are so appreciated by some of the most renowned names in enology worldwide.
+Moreover, the winery was founded in 1931 but the building dates back to the 19th century.
+The main building has a large set of huge tunnels in which the wines produced by the winery age, and on the inside, you'll find the wooden barrels, casks and vats maturing and aging the wines.
+This amazing winery breathes that vintage winery atmosphere providing a truly genuine experience.

-The first thing you'll notice upon arrival at this winery is its modern architecture.
+Located in Quinta da Archeira, Parish of Ventosa, the first thing you'll notice upon arrival at the Adega Mãe its modern architecture.
 It stands out from those old looking wineries but nevertheless, they provide experiences just as genuine and authentic.
-It's not only the architecture that stands out for modernity, but Adega Mãe is also famous for its innovative wine-producing technologies.
-When visiting, you will get to see the presses, of course, the laboratory, the storage, and fermentation tanks learn about its wine-making process, and end in beauty with a wine tasting overlooking the whole estate covered with vineyards.
+Afterward, it's not only the architecture that stands out for modernity, but this winery is also famous for its innovative wine-producing technologies since it has an area of approximately 30 hectares destined to vineyards and a production capacity of 1,2 million liters per year, giving origin to a complete range of wines.
+When visiting, you will see and learn the presses, of course, the laboratory, the storage, and fermentation tanks learn about its wine-making process, and end in beauty with a wine tasting overlooking the whole estate covered with vineyards.

-This winery in the Lisbon region has a strong and long wine tradition that has persisted for centuries.
-It's one f the oldest estates in the Lisbon region.
-Just 50km (31 miles) outside the city, located between the sea and the mountains, Quinta do Gradil provides several experiences that invite wine lovers to discover and taste their wines, explore the vineyards, visit the mill, the aqueduct, the chapel, and there's even a restaurant where you can enjoy Portuguese gastronomy paired with their best wines.
+Quinta do Gradil has a strong and long wine tradition that has persisted for centuries.
+It's one of the oldest estates in the Lisbon region, since it dates back to the 16th century, and one of its ex-libris is its Seventh century Palace involved in the vineyards.
+Also, just 50km (31 miles) outside the city, located between the sea and the mountains, this estate provides several experiences that invites wine lovers to discover and taste their fantastic wines, explore the vineyards, visit the mill, the aqueduct, the chapel.
+In the end, explore their restaurant where you can enjoy the best of Portuguese gastronomy paired with their best wines

 Here you will find three wine estates but under just one name.
 This is also a winery with a very strong and long wine-making tradition.
 The Companhia Agrícola do Sanguinhal was established in the 1920s and, Abel Pereira da Fonseca, one of the most renowned names in the Portuguese wine business, established it to continue the winemaking tradition born in the nineteenth century.
-Here you can visit the 19th-century gardens and taste different wines and regional cheeses.
+Here you can visit the 19th-century gardens, see their vineyards that are planted on gentle slopes of sandy-clay soil, and taste different amazing wines and delicious regional cheeses.

 Content reviewed and updated on 2020